That estimated dollar amount results from a -30.3% downturn from $4.04 billion 5 years earlier in 2018.

 In a nutshell, net exports represent the amount by which foreign spending on a home country’s goods or services exceeds or lags the home country’s spending on foreign goods or services.

-Zimbabwe has positive net exports in the international trade of tobacco.
-In turn, these cashflows indicate Zimbabwe’s strong competitive advantages under the tobacco and manufactured tobacco substitutes category.
+Zimbabwe has positive net exports in the international trade of gold, diamonds and platinum.
+In turn, these cashflows indicate Zimbabwe’s strong competitive advantages under the gems and precious metals product category.

 Products Causing Zimbabwe’s Worst Trade Deficits